ThomasChevalier/passwordWallet/README.md

 # Password Wallet
 [![Build Status](https://travis-ci.com/ThomasChevalier/passwordWallet.svg?token=WzsuqMps55SajLjgcmJx&branch=master)](https://travis-ci.com/ThomasChevalier/passwordWallet)

-This project aim to provide secure management of passwords inside a physical box.
+This project aims to provide secure management of passwords inside a physical box.

 The advantages of Password Wallet are :
   * Your passwords are not stored in a foreign place, they are in your pocket